waptug/Drupal9BookPDFPublisher/README.md

 With a bit of tweeking my Python code would work on any site to create a PDF version of it.

+### Requirements
+Here is how I have my dev machine set up

+WSL2
+Ubuntu
+DDEV
+Python 3

+A number of python librarys installed

 Michael Scott McGinn
 July 31, 2023